vishva642/React-JS-Admin-Panel/README.md

 # 🛡 React Authentication & Product Management Dashboard

 This project is a *React.js dashboard* built with *CoreUI, React Router, Redux/State, and Axios*.
-It includes *JWT authentication* and *product management features* like *categories, subcategories, and products*.
+It includes *product management features* like *categories, subcategories, and products*.

 ---